Community Health Promotion

 Bridge to Health Survey

 The Bridge to Health Survey began as a collaborative effort of health-related organizations in 1994.
 In 1995, the first survey was completed and the results distributed.
-Again, in 2000 and 2005, the survey was conducted to obtain local data, which is unavailable by any other means.
-For 15 years, the survey has helped to understand the health status of the region, to plan better programs and to obtain funding.
+The survey has been repeated every five years since, obtaining local data, which is unavailable by any other means.
+For 20 years, the survey has helped to understand the health status of the region, to plan better programs and to obtain funding.
 Learn more about the Bridge to Health survey...

 Eliminating Health Inequities